time-link/timelink-docs/docs/B_Linked_Data/B.1 Linked data providers.md

 Linked data providers are external sites to which timelink can link.

-Linking to external involves three steps.
+Linking to external involves two steps.

 ### 1. Define linked data patterns